luillyfe/sourcing-agent/stage2.md

 4. Return informative error message to user

 **Example Recovery Strategy:**
-Prompt 3 finds only 5 candidates (target was 15)
+Prompt 3 finds 0 candidates (or API fails)
 → Try fallback search
-→ If still insufficient, proceed with what we have
-→ Note in final output: "Limited results, consider broader criteria"
+→ If candidates found, return them (do not mix with primary) → If still 0 candidates, return empty set with "No candidates found" message

 ### 13.4 Data Validation
 Between each prompt: